Using Bone Meal For Plants? Risky – Use This Instead

 Mycorrhizal fungi also bring water and other trace minerals to the plant, in addition to helping to protect the plant from root-feeding microbes.
-The fungi does all of this work for the plant in exchange for food from the plant.
+The fungi do all of this work for the plant in exchange for food from the plant.

 Mycorrhizal fungi are found everywhere in nature but are often lacking in our residential gardens.
 Fortunately, they can be purchased as a powder and should be applied directly to the roots or seed or in the planting hole whenever you are planting.
 They can also be watered into porous soils and is often used after aeration of turf.

 Instead of using bone meal for plants, I always use mycorrhizal fungi in my organic garden.

-2. Sea minerals is very concentrated, mineral-rich ocean water from the Pacific Ocean.
+2. Sea minerals is a very concentrated, mineral-rich ocean water from the Pacific Ocean.
 It is so full of nutrients and life that it is the most incredible broad-spectrum product to spray directly on your plants and soil.

 There has been a lot of research and the benefits are unbelievable.
 This is often my first choice for an organic biostimulant.

 3. Liquid seaweed is different.
 It has many of the same nutrients as sea minerals, but you want to use it for its natural plant growth regulators that stimulate many processes in plants.

 Although the nutrients are beneficial, it’s really all about the regulators.
 Regular applications improve many aspects of plant growth.